Table of Content

 The Informed parties need to be kept in the loop but don’t actively contribute.
 They need updates, but they don’t get a say in the process.
 These are the customers who receive their food but don’t have a say in how it's cooked.

-Example: The customer support team might be Informed about website updates so they can anticipate and prepare for customer inquiries.
+Example: The customer support team might be informed about website updates so they can anticipate and prepare for customer inquiries.
 While they don’t contribute to the design, staying informed helps them assist users effectively.

-Steps to Make a RACI Chart
+How to Make a RACI Chart: A Step-by-step Guide

 Now, let us take a closer look at the step-by-step process of creating a RACI Chart, which is a valuable framework for defining roles and responsibilities within a project or organisation.